aman4720/Superset/index.md

 **apt:** This stands for "Advanced Package Tool."
 You can use it to install, update, remove, and manage software packages.

-**Upgrade:** This command helps ensure that the software on your system is up-to-date with the latest features, improvements, and security patches.
+**Upgrade:** It checks for newer versions of installed software packages and upgrades them to the latest available versions.

 **Output**
 ```